platform-crew/locust-telemetry/docs/quickstart.rst

 Here’s an example of a Grafana dashboard built using telemetry from this plugin.
 It shows how Locust metrics can be transformed into meaningful insights with just a few steps.

-For a full walkthrough on setting up dashboards locally, see the :ref:`examples-section`.
+For a full walkthrough on setting up dashboards locally, see the :ref:`examples-json-section`.

 .. image:: _static/request-dashboard-1.png
    :alt: Request Dashboard - Overview